iunera/json-ld-markdown/extended-schemaorg-markdown.md

 # Extended Schema.org Markdown Annotation Format

-A key challenge in exposing stuctured Json-LD data is the effort to create it.
+A key challenge in exposing structured JSON-LD data is the effort required to create it.
+We believe a simple format for annotating standard Markdown text with structured data is essential for increasing semantic data exposure for AI training and other applications.
-We think a key compontent how more semantic data can be exposed for ai training is a simple format howto annotate normal markdown text with stuctured data.

 ## Overview

-The **Extended Schema.org Markdown Annotation Format** is a proposal of a lightweight extension to Markdown, designed to embed additional Schema.org JSON-LD structured data inline within Markdown documents.
-It enables semantic tagging of text with Schema.org types for AI-driven applications like NLWeb’s conversational AI.
+The **Extended Schema.org Markdown Annotation Format** is a lightweight extension to Markdown, designed to embed Schema.org JSON-LD structured data inline within Markdown documents.
+It enables semantic tagging of text with Schema.org types, enhancing AI-driven applications like [NLWeb’s conversational AI](https://www.iunera.com/kraken/category/nlweb/)@{SoftwareApplication,@id=#nlweb}.
 The format supports standard Markdown hyperlinks, nested properties, and entity references.
-It is compatible with traditional Markdown renderers, which ignore annotations.
-Specialized renderers generates JSON-LD output for SEO and AI processing.
+It is fully compatible with traditional Markdown renderers, which ignore annotations, while specialized renderers generate JSON-LD output for SEO, AI processing, and semantic data extraction.

 This document provides a detailed description of the syntax, formal specification, and examples, enabling developers and AI systems to create parsers or transformers for the format.